 Every router device goes dysfunctional at times and so are the Linksys routers.
 In fact, many reported that Linksys router won’t connect to modem.

 This can be a major problem since you won’t be able to connect to the Internet at all, so it’s important to tackle this issue as soon as possible.

 Fixing this problem is somewhat simple, and today we’re going to show you the best ways to do it.

 Why is my modem not connecting to WiFi?

 - Issues with the modem or router can cause this problem.

 - You don’t meet the ISP MTU requirements.

-What can I do if my Linksys router is not working with a new modem?
+What can I do if Linksys router is not connecting to modem?